-I-751 Petitions to Remove Two-Year Conditional Resident Status
+I-751 to Remove 2-year Conditional Resident Status

 When a spouse immigrates through a marriage that has existed less than two years at the time of admission/adjustment of status, he or she receives conditional resident status instead of permanent resident status.
 A conditional resident will receive a two-year green card instead of the typical ten-year green card.
 A conditional resident must file a petition using Form I-751 to convert his or her status to permanent residence.
 The purpose of this requirement is to ensure that the marriage was not solely for immigration purposes.
 These requirements also apply to stepchildren of a marriage that existed for less than two years at the time of the step-child's immigration.